 Hybrid has more punch

 When I put the same herbs into both Volcanoes, the Hybrid extracts everything I want in two bags, where the Classic takes four.
 Hybrid bags are milkier, heavier, and more intense.
 This can benefit heavy users who need to quickly take down a lot of herbs, but can be intense for lighter users.
-The Classic is preferred by those who look for lighter vapor.
+The Classic is preferred by those who look for a lighter vaping experience.

 Volcano Hybrid has more features - if you have access